 Ph.D University of California, San Diego

-Jing Cynthia Wu is the Dillon Hall Associate Professor of Economics at the University of Notre Dame and a Faculty Research Fellow at the National Bureau of Economic Research.
+Jing Cynthia Wu is the Dillon Hall Associate Professor of Economics at the University of Notre Dame and a Research Associate at the National Bureau of Economic Research.
 Wu earned a PhD in economics from UC San Diego.
-Her research interests include monetary policy, zero lower bound, uncertainty, term structure of interest rates, and commodity futures markets.
+Her research is in the intersection of monetary economics and asset pricing, with specialization in monetary policy, zero lower bound, uncertainty, term structure of interest rates, and commodity futures markets.

-Wu has published in American Economic Review, Journal of International Economics, Journal of Econometrics, International Economic Review, and Jornal of Money, Credit, and Banking.
-She has served as a panelist at the National Science Foundation, and an associate editor at the Review of Economics and Statistics and Journal of Empirical Finance.
+Wu has published in the American Economic Review, Journal of Monetary Economics, Journal of Econometrics, Journal of International Economics, and International Economic Review, among other journals.
+She serves as an associate editor at the Review of Economics and Statistics, and a panelist at the National Science Foundation.

-Her work has been cited by past Federal Reserve Chair Ben Bernanke, Janet Yellen, current Chair Jerome Powell, Bloomberg News/Businessweek/View, The Wall Street Journal, Forbes, The New York Times, Business Insider among others.
-Recently, she proposed a "shadow rate" to study the economic effects of quantitative easing.
-Her shadow rates are published by the Federal Reserve Bank of Atlanta, Haver Analytics, Thomson Reuters, and Bloomberg, and used for policy analyses among central banks.
+Her work has been cited by Federal Reserve Chairs Ben Bernanke, Janet Yellen, and Jerome Powell, as well as Bloomberg News/Businessweek/View, The Wall Street Journal, The Financial Times, Forbes, The New York Times, Business Insider among others.
+She proposed shadow interest rates to study the economic effects of unconventional monetary policy including quantitative easing.
+Her shadow rates are published by the Federal Reserve Bank of Atlanta, Haver Analytics, Thomson Reuters, and Bloomberg, and used for academic research and policy analyses.